 Since 1967, the Willed Body Program at The University of Arizona, College of Medicine, Department of Cellular & Molecular Medicine, has remained committed to honoring the wishes of our donors to further the education of future and current health professionals through the gift of body donation.

-Located in Tucson, Arizona, the Willed Body Program serves students, educators and medical residents throughout the State of Arizona by connecting them with residents of Arizona who have opted to become body donors.
+Located in Tucson, Arizona, the Willed Body Program serves students, educators and medical residents throughout the United States by connecting them with residents of Arizona who have opted to become body donors.
 Some of the Arizona universities we work with include:

 - University of Arizona College of Medicine, Tucson and Phoenix campuses

 - Northern Arizona University (NAU)

 As a whole-body donation program, we continue the long-standing tradition of supporting medical education and training while attending to our donors and their survivors with respect and integrity.
 We honor our body donors by exceeding the standards of anatomical donation and the regulations determined by the Arizona Anatomical Gift Act (Title 36, Chapter 7, Articles 1-3), the Uniform Anatomical Gift Act and FDA guidelines for the handling of human remains.

 Students gain invaluable experience that is made possible by the extraordinary gifts from body donors.
 Body donations give students the foundation for the practical skills and knowledge that are essential to a future practice in medicine.
 The anatomy lab provides students with the unique opportunity to learn about the structures of the human body and how they function through touch and discovery.
 Every person’s body is unique, and the subtle differences in the structures found in each person's body can only be observed in real people.
 Anatomical donations are foundational to medical education because they let students learn how the idealized illustrations found in textbooks and models present themselves in the real world.

 With Gratitude to Our Donors